 8 – We’ve incorporated music into Oliver’s life from very early on.
 This mini wooden drum hand-eye coordination, fine motor skills is great for hand-eye coordination and fine motor skills.

-9 – We got this crown for Oliver’s birthday and love the quality and the way it looks on his head (Yes, we tried it on as soon as it came in!)
+9 – We got this crown (sold out- but this one is SO CUTE!) for Oliver’s birthday and love the quality and the way it looks on his head (Yes, we tried it on as soon as it came in!)
 Also, love that it is 0-3Y, so he may just be wearing it for the next few years.

 10 – These little snowmen and bowls are great for imaginative play and for matching colors.
 We have these on Ollie’s birthday list.

 11 – You guys know we are huge advocates for wooden toys.
 We also love when the toys are realistic.
 This shop has some great wooden farm animals which is great for learning about different animals and open-ended play.

 12 – One of Oliver’s favorite books is the timeless The Wonderful Things You Will Be.
 It chokes us up every time, but it’s such a good one.